About Me

 Presented at Vision Sciences Society 2022

-Talk on a topographic model of the human visual system using self-organizing constraints
+Talk on a topographic organization of the visual system

 Presented at Vision Sciences Society 2021